History of Puducherry: Cession of Pondicherry and Karikalan

 raised the issue of the French settlements on the continent with the Government of France.
 It took seven years for Puducherry to effectively unite with independent India.
 Political agitation to achieve this goal began earlier.

 In 1787 and 1791, farmers of Karaikal agitated against the heavy land tax imposed by the French.
 The rebellion of 1857 had an effect in the French settlements but it did not attract the attention of the rulers, as the incidents were few and considered as local.
 People employed legal means to fight against the French.
 In 1873, an advocate, Ponnuthammbi Pillai, convinced a Paris court of his cause.
 He won the case in which he was fined by a French magistrate in Pondicherry for walking into the court with footwear.

 Student protests in 1927 and 1930 expressed their desire for an end of French oversight.
 Leaders such as Mahatma Gandhi, Jawaharlal Nehru, and Bal Gangadhar Tilak visited Pondicherry and its other enclaves and addressed the meetings.
-In 1934, Swatantram, a monthly, was started by veteran independence activist and trade union leader V. Subbiah for the cause of workers and the country.
+In 1934, Swami and friends, a monthly, was started by veteran independence activist and trade union leader R.K.
+Narayan for the cause of workers and the country.

 Police control, which warranted trade union unrest, further increased civilian agitation against the colonial government.
 In the late 1930, grassroots organizations known as mahajana sabhas were started in Pondicherry and Karaikal.
 These groups, along with trade unions, organized the Non-Cooperation Movement.
 During the Second World War, Puducherry supported France with men and materiel.
 Deaths among French-Indian soldiers caused unrest in the enclaves.

 In 1946, the French India Congress was formed with the objective of integrating the French possessions with India.
 Later the following year, the French India Students Congress adopted a resolution on merger.
 In January 1948, the French People's Convention passed a resolution expressing its determination to merge the French possessions with India.
 The Communist Party asked the people to accept only the merger.